LucasSte/MlxTorch/README.md

 ##### Can I use this project as is?

-This asynchronous implementation is incomplete in that it has many bugs that needs to be solved.
-In addition, the underlying scheme for sharing memory between the MLX framework and MPS needs to be revised.
+This asynchronous implementation is incomplete in that it has many bugs that need to be solved.
+In addition, the underlying scheme for sharing memory between the MLX framework and MPS requires a revision.
 It is particularly difficult to solve such a problem because PyTorch pre-allocates arrays before calculation while MLX allocates them on the fly.

 As in the `release-version` branch, the PyTorch function `.to()` always expects the return array to be copied, when a cast or a device transfer is needed.
 We changed the semantics to avoid copies, and this behavior may be incompatible with some libraries.

 ##### How to install it?

+First, install the dependencies in your Python environment: `pip install setuptools pyyaml numpy typing_extensions`.
+Second, install OpenMPI `brew install open-mpi`.

-Run `./build.sh develop` from the root folder to install this version of MLX to the Python environment you are running the command from, or `./build.sh bdist_wheel` to create a wheel file.
+Then, run `./build.sh develop` from the root folder to install this version of MlxTorch to the Python environment you are running the command from, or `./build.sh bdist_wheel` to create a wheel file.

 ---
 ---

 ![PyTorch Logo](https://github.com/pytorch/pytorch/raw/main/docs/source/_static/img/pytorch-logo-dark.png)